IrvingEcheverria/Activity2-Closure/README.md

 Also know that since the global execution context is the top context the outer points to null, so if the variable wasn't there it would be implicitly declared, if not in strict mode, or an error would be returned.

 ## They are conflicts between the closure and the global scope?

+A scope in JavaScript defines what variables you have access to.
+There are two kinds of scope – global scope and local scope.
+If a variable is declared outside all functions or curly braces ({}), it is said to be defined in the global scope.
+Once you’ve declared a global variable, you can use that variable anywhere in your code, even in functions.

+When you declare a variable in a function, you can only access it in the function.
+These variables are said to be scoped to the function.
+If you define any inner function within another function, this inner function is called a closure.

 ## Advantages of closures.
 As we all know variables which we create inside function have local scope and only accessible in side the function not outside the function.